-Whistleblower policy
+Whistleblowing policy

 We are committed to conduct our affairs in an ethical, responsible and transparent manner.
-In this respect, we have a whistleblower policy in place whereby our employees are encouraged to report any malpractices or wrongdoings to the Chairman of the Audit Committee for any unethical or illegal conduct in financial reporting and to the Human Resource Manager for any employment related concerns.
-The identity of a whistleblower is protected under this policy.
+In this respect, we have a whistleblowing policy in place whereby our employees are encouraged to report any malpractices or wrongdoings to the Chairman of the Audit Committee for any unethical or illegal conduct in financial reporting and to the Human Resource Manager for any employment related concerns.
+The identity of a whistle blower is protected under this policy.